Generalised Evasive Subspaces: Upper Bounds and Tightness Results

 \section{Upper Bounds and Tightness Results}

-In this section we establish some bounds on the parameters of $(\mathcal{A},h)$-scattered subspaces.
-More precisely, for any partial $m$-spread $\mA$ in $X$ we obtain an upper bound on the dimension of an $(\mathcal{A},h)$-scattered space, and an improved bound in the case where $\mA$ is a spread.
+In this section we establish some bounds on the parameters of $(\mathcal{A},h)$-evasive subspaces.
+More precisely, for any partial $m$-spread $\mA$ in $X$ we obtain an upper bound on the dimension of an $(\mathcal{A},h)$-evasive space, and an improved bound in the case where $\mA$ is a spread.